ZhukovGreen/presenations/can-we-have-a-better-fs.md

 What is in common:
 - all of them use some kind of a database for storing the metadata
 - therefore all need some infrastructure
-- most of them do not support Spark and focused on pandas
+- most of them do not support Spark and focused on Pandas
 - bad local development support

 ----